Abdullah-Masood-05/NoirPlayer/README.md

  - Initialise the Android audio service with background playback support
  - Query the device’s media library using **`on_audio_query`**
  - Play, pause, stop and show the current media item in a dedicated “Now Playing” screen
- - Keep the UI responsive with `StreamBuilder`s
+ - Keep the UI responsive with `StreamBuilders`

 ---